-The following is aimed at pointing you in the right direction if you want to calculate hourly wage rates.
+The following aims to point you in the right direction if you want to calculate hourly wage rates.
 You would use the following derived variables:

-- esbrd Broad labour force status - jbhruc Combined hrs per week usually worked in all jobs - Imputed current weekly gross wages & salary in all jobs wscei if (aesbrd=1 and ajbhruc>0 and awscei>0) hwr01 = awscei/ajbhruc.
+- esbrd Broad labour force status - jbhruc Combined hours per week usually worked in all jobs - wscei Imputed current weekly gross wages & salary in all jobs if (aesbrd=1 and ajbhruc>0 and awscei>0) hwr01 = awscei/ajbhruc.